Due: Mon Jan 14 11:59 pm

 man atoi) or look in your C reference to get acquainted with this function.

-The default sanitycheck for assign0 has one simple test that validates the output of the triangle program when given no argument.
+The default sanitycheck for assign0 has one test that validates the output of the triangle program when given no argument.
 The unmodified starter program code should pass this test.
 After you have extended the triangle program to accept an argument, the program should continue to pass the default sanitycheck, but you will need new tests to validate the argument-handling.

 You extend sanitycheck to test additional cases by writing your own